 Many AU fertility clinics will admit, off the record, that they ask their would-be-parents to find a donor through FSDW and then come to the clinic for testing and the treatment.
 Why?
 A real shortage of donors willing to donate without knowing who will be the recipient.

 Yes, assisted reproduction is controversial.
 But I think there should be options for those needing help, but also wanting to be able to answer questions their kids have.
 And for the past 12 years I have been a part of knowing that at least some children aren't faced with 'Im sorry, I don't know the answer to your questions about your origins.'
+This is why stories such as the Claire McQuoid one is so disturbing to me

 This is just one of the things I do to speak out for those who have no voice.
 Some have not yet even been born.